abyel26/Binary-Search-Trees/README.md

 *  How to build and run the assignment
 *******************************************************

-1. Uncompress the homework.
-The homework file is compressed.
+1. Uncompress the project.
 To uncompress it use the following commands
        % unzip [RomeroFinal]

-   Now you should see a directory named homework with the files:
+   Now you should see a directory with the files:
 	main.cpp
 	ActorActress.h
 	ActorActressNode.h